King-witcher/GLTech-2/README.md

 # GL Tech 2
-GL Tech 2 is a  3D engine designed with it's interface entirely in C# and parts of the rendering engine made in C++ that renders that allows you to render 2D maps as if they are 3D due to the _ray casting_ technique, without need of a GPU.
-The engine was entirely projected by Giuseppe Lanna, but still in development stage.
+GL Tech 2 is a 3D engine designed with it's interface entirely in C# and parts of the rendering engine made in C++ that renders that allows you to render 2D maps as if they are 3D due to the _ray casting_ technique, without need of a GPU.The engine was entirely projected by Giuseppe Lanna, but still in development stage.

 **How to build**
 If you already have Visual Studio Community 2019 installed, just open `solution.sln` and press F5 or make whatever you want with the IDE.

 ## Hello World game
 In this tutorial, you'll learn the basics of how to use the engine to build maps and render from whatever perspective you want.

 After adding a libary reference in your Windows Forms Application project and referencing it with `using GLTech2`, we start double clicking the main Form and allocating space in memory for the map int the Form_Load method:
 ```
 Map map = new Map(maxWalls: 500, maxSprities:5);